MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-D-Personnel-Military-Civilian/part-57-Provision-Early-Intervention-Special-Education-Services-Eligible-DoD-Dependents/section-57.6.md

 (C) If the parent and the school members of the CSC disagree as to whether the child would be provided a FAPE if the child did not receive a particular service, the parent may use the mediation or due process procedures under this part to obtain a determination as to whether the service with which the parent disagrees is or is not appropriate to his or her child and whether it is necessary to FAPE, but the school may not cease the provision of a particular service.

-(19) *Procedural safeguards* - (i) *Parental rights.* Parents of children, ages 3 through 21 inclusive, with disabilities must be afforded procedural safeguards with respect to the provision of FAPE which shall include:
+(19) *Procedural safeguards*—(i) *Parental rights.* Parents of children, ages 3 through 21 inclusive, with disabilities must be afforded procedural safeguards with respect to the provision of FAPE which shall include:

 (A) The right to confidentiality of personally identifiable information in accordance with Federal law and DoD regulations.